 For an entity to be considered an accredited investor it must be:

 The SEC defines a “sophisticated person” as someone with sufficient knowledge and experience to fully evaluate the investment opportunity.

-For more info on becoming an Accredited Investor, please visit the SEC’s website.
+For more info, please visit the SEC’s website.

 The SEC created accredited investors to protect people and entities from too much financial risk.
 The SEC considers unregistered securities more risky than investing in registered securities.

 If you’re an accredited investor and you’re interested in learning more about how you can earn up to a 12% rate of return backed by real estate, contact us right now to find more about our private money lender program!